DSL7f/DSL-Chatbot/README.md

      OPENROUTER_API_KEY = "sk-or-v1-your-api-key-here"
      ```
    - Make sure to include the quotes around your API key
+   - The format must be exactly as shown above (with spaces around the equals sign)
    - Click "Save" to store your secret

 5. Deploy the app by clicking "Deploy!"

+## Troubleshooting Streamlit Cloud Deployment

+If you're experiencing issues with the API key not being recognized in Streamlit Cloud:

+1. **Check the secret format**:
+   - The secret must be in this exact format:
+     ```toml
+     OPENROUTER_API_KEY = "sk-or-v1-your-api-key-here"
+     ```
+   - Include the quotes around the API key
+   - Include spaces around the equals sign
+   - Do not add any comments or extra characters

+2. **Verify the API key**:
+   - Make sure your OpenRouter API key is valid and active
+   - Test it with a direct API call to OpenRouter

+3. **Restart the app**:
+   - After setting or updating secrets, restart your Streamlit app
+   - In the Streamlit Cloud dashboard, click on the three dots next to your app and select "Reboot app"

+4. **Check for error messages**:
+   - The app now includes debug information in the sidebar
+   - Look for success or error messages related to secrets and client initialization

 The application is designed to check for the API key in the following order:
 1. Streamlit secrets (for cloud deployment)